2020 Rally Monza

-The 2020 Rally Monza (also known as ACI Rally Monza 2020) was a motor racing event for rally cars that was scheduled to hold between 3 to 6 December 2020.
+The 2020 Rally Monza (also known as ACI Rally Monza 2020) was a motor racing event for rally cars that was scheduled to hold between 3 and 6 December 2020.
 It marked the forty-first running of Monza Rally Show and was the final round of the 2020 World Rally Championship, World Rally Championship-2, World Rally Championship-3.
 It was also the final round of the Junior World Rally Championship.
 The event was based in the famous Autodromo Nazionale di Monza circuit near Milan, where the Italian Grand Prix is held.
 The rally covered a total competitive distance of 239.20 km.

 Sébastien Ogier and Julien Ingrassia won the rally.
 Their team, Toyota Gazoo Racing WRT, were the manufacturers' rally winners.
 Mads Østberg and Torstein Eriksen were the winners in the WRC-2 category.
 Andreas Mikkelsen and Anders Jæger-Amland winners in the WRC-3 category.
 Tom Kristensson and Henrik Appelskog won the junior class.

 Ogier and Ingrassia won their seventh world titles, while Hyundai Shell Mobis WRT secured their second consecutive manufacturers' titles. Østberg and Eriksen won the WRC-2 championship, while Toksport WRT claimed the teams' titles.
 Jari Huttunen and Mikko Lukka became WRC-3 crowned champions.
 Kristensson and Appelskog sealed junior world titles.